Pareza Group · Denmark · Remote · 2019–2021

 UI / Visual Designer – Pareza Group (Remote)

-• Designed key screens: onboarding, login, wallet home, payments, profile, and chat list.
+- Designed core screens: onboarding, login, wallet home, payments, profile, chat list.

 Process snapshot